fiskl-accounting/help-docs/docs/Core-Features/Quotes/creating-quotes.md

 ### Terms and conditions

-Include your terms and conditions on each quote or set default terms in Invoice and Quote settings.
+Include your terms and conditions on each quote or set default terms in Invoice and quote settings.

 Remember: Fiskl's quoting features are designed to be flexible and accommodate a wide range of business needs.
 Experiment with different options to find the setup that works best for your business.